bbookman/bbookman.github.io/_templates/2018-09-20_10_Ugly_Bugs_Snapchat_Forgot_To_Fix_In_Snap_Kit_SDK.md

 * My account login
 * Report a safety concern
 * My Snapchat isn't working
-* My Snapstreaks disappeared
+* My Snapstreaks disappeared . . .
-* I have a Filter or Lens question
-* I have a business concern
-* I have a Spectacles question
-* I have a Snap Store question
-* I have feedback
-* I have a privacy question

-None of the above are remotely clear options for someone seeking Snap Kit SDK assistance
+None of these provide a remotely clear options for someone seeking Snap Kit SDK assistance

 ### Suggested Mitigation
 Add an option for Snap Kit SDK Support

 ![](https://cdn-images-1.medium.com/max/2000/1*gCTL9i4szIqePqvcSfRr2g.png)

-## 3 - Snapchat Support On Twitter Needs Redirect Option for SDK questions
+## 3 - Snapchat Support On Twitter Not Providing SDK Support
 ### Steps to Reproduce
 1. Go to https://twitter.com/snapchatsupport
 2. Ask a Snap Kit question such as "Do we ask this account for help with Snap Kit?"